 Microbes and Mental Health: The Surprising Connection

-It doesn’t end here.
-Not only do microbes benefit our digestive and physical health, but research is now linking microbes to improved emotional and mental health.
-Modern lifestyles and industrial agricultural practices have led to a reduction in our connection with soils, contributing to the depletion of soils, and consequently the gut microbiome, adversely affecting life globally.
+It doesn't stop there.
+Not only do microbes help our digestive and physical health, but microbes are now being connected to better emotional and mental health by research.
+Modern lifestyles and intensive agricultural practices have led to a reduction in our exposure to soils, to the detriment of soils, and hence the gut microbiome, degradation, and at the expense of life on Earth.
+In order to restore this imbalance, the use of soil ameliorants like biofertiliser can restore the microbial life of our soils to the benefit of plant growth and human health.

 Research Highlight: The Benefits of Mycobacterium vaccae